coresh/pumpbot/README.md

   desired_return: .5, //percentage return expected when initiating a sell
 ```
 After the buy, the bot will monitor for updates in the price until a profit of the desired_return is hit.
 If it does not hit this point, it will not sell.
 I would not recommend relying on the selling mechanism of this bot.
-I recommend you set the auto_sell and the desired_return to a reasonable amount and then rely on manually selling your position on bittrex
+I recommend you set the auto_sell and the desired_return to a reasonable amount and then rely on manually selling your position on bittrex, but just in case, there is a panic sell implemented.
+While monitoring your trade, you can immediately sell by performing Ctrl + S in the window.

 ## Warning
 **Use this at your own risk.
 I am not responsible for any outcomes of the use of this bot**